cyclus/cyclus/README.rst

 The user name is "cyclus-user" and the password is "cyclus".
 You now have the same user environment as someone who installed cyclus on an Ubuntu Linux machine.
 Congratulations.
-You may skip to runningtests_ .
+You may skip to `Running Tests`_ .

 Installing Dependencies